8 Geospatial Data Analysis

 error_model print(error_model.summary)

-8.5 Network Analysis
+8.4 Network Analysis

 import osmnx as ox

-= ox.graph_from_place("Montreal, Canada", network_type='drive')
+= ox.graph_from_place("Montreal, Quebec, Canada", network_type='drive')

 G

-# Define origin and destination coordinates
+# Define origin and destination points (latitude, longitude)

-# Compute shortest path
+# Compute the shortest path (by distance) between origin and destination

-= ox.shortest_path(G, origin, destination, weight='length')
+= ox.shortest_path(G, orig_node, dest_node, weight='length')

-# Plot shortest route
+# Plot the route on the network

-8.6 Geostatistical Analysis
+8.5 Geostatistical Analysis

 Kriging